Battle of Jalalabad (1989): Beginning of the battle

 The attack began on 5 March 1989, and went well at first for the mujahideen, who captured the Jalalabad airfield before facing a counterattack.
-On 7 March, an Afghan Army base in Samarkhel temporarily fell to the Mujahideen but was taken back by June, as well as the entire district in what would be known as the Siege of Samarkhel.
+On 7 March, an Afghan Army base in Samarkhel temporarily fell to the mujahideen but was taken back by June, as well as the entire district in what would be known as the Siege of Samarkhel.
 On the second day of the battle, according to a report from Chief of Staff Major General Asif Delawar, an estimated force of 10,000 mujahideen fighters, Pakistani, and Arab volunteers launched a coordinate three-pronged offensive towards Jalalabad.
-Supported by artillery and missile fire, the Mujahideen successfully breached the government's defensive positions, leading to the capture of the headquarters of the 11th Infantry Division.
-Notably, captured Afghan soldiers, prisoners of war, were executed by beheading by the Mujahideen.
+Supported by artillery and missile fire, the mujahideen successfully breached the government's defensive positions, leading to the capture of the headquarters of the 11th Infantry Division.
+Notably, captured Afghan soldiers, prisoners of war, were executed by beheading by the mujahideen.

 When government troops began to surrender, the attacking forces were soon blocked by the main Afghan Army positions held by the 11th Division, which were protected by bunkers, barbed wire and minefields.
 The government troops received on intensive air support, as the Afghan Air Force flew 20 sorties a day over the battlefield.
 An-12 transport aircraft, modified to carry bombs, flew at high altitude out of range of the Stinger missiles used by the mujahideen; cluster bombs were used intensively.
 Three Scud firing batteries deployed around Kabul, specifically the 99th Missile Brigade, fired 25 missiles in support of the Jalalabad garrison.

 Despite their lack of precision, these weapons had a significant effect on the morale of the mujahideen, who were unable to defend against them.
-The Battle of Jalalabad is considered to be the most concentrated ballistic missile campaign since the V2 Attacks on London during the Second World War.
+The Battle of Jalalabad is considered to be the most concentrated ballistic missile campaign since the V2 attacks on London during World War II.